-Error messages are very important messages about issues that impact both the Fiery server and the printer and prevent jobs from printing (for example, a paper jam).
+If an issue prevents jobs from printing (for example, a paper jam), the Fiery server or the printer may display an error message.
 If multiple errors occur simultaneously, the most critical error appears first.
-After the first error is resolved, the next error appears.
+After you resolve the first error, the next error appears.